ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 shared secret from the access token.
 Following the general ACE authorization framework, the client can upload the access token to the resource server's authz-info resource before starting the DTLS handshake.
-The client then MUST include an access token that indicates the `kid` contained in the uploaded access token as `psk_identity`.
+The client then needs to indicate during the DTLS handshake which previously uploaded access token it intends to use.
-To do so, it creates a `COSE_Key` structure with the `kid` that was conveyed in the `rs_cnf` claim in the token response from the AS and the key type `symmetric`.
+To do so, it MUST create a `COSE_Key` structure with the `kid` that was conveyed in the `rs_cnf` claim in the token response from the AS and the key type `symmetric`.
 This structure then is included as the only element in the `cnf` structure that is used as value for `psk_identity` as shown in {{psk_identity-cnf}}.

 ~~~~~~~~~~